Technology transfer – your questions

 There are lots of ways for UCL staff to use their research and expertise to make an impact on real world challenges through knowledge exchange.
 These include industry partnerships, consultancies, and the transfer of new technologies to market, by creating a spinout company or licensing intellectual property (IP).

-At UCL, these knowledge exchange activities, including UCLB, are grouped under Innovation & Enterprise.
+UCLB part of UCL Research, Innovation & Global Engagement, and is the commercialisation company for UCL.
 To find out more about the different ways you can take your knowledge and ideas out into the world, visit the UCL Innovation & Enterprise web pages.

 Technology transfer is the movement or flow of technical knowledge, data, designs, prototypes, materials, inventions, software, and/or trade secrets from one organisation to another organisation or from one purpose to another purpose.